vanya-koleva/SoftUni-Courses/python_orm/01_orm_introduction/README.md

 -   The app can be moved inside the root directory of your Django project (a good way of project management).

 -   To include an app in a project, add a reference to the app in the INSTALLED_APPS setting.

+-   When you add new apps to INSTALLED_APPS, be sure to run manage.py migrate.

 -   To configure our project to work with PostgreSQL, we need to set it up in the settings.py file.